This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Add a No Results block directly before or after the Post Template block.

-If you add the No Results block as a direct child block of the main Query Loop block, it can be placed before or after the Post Template block.
+In a WP Query Loop block, if you add the No Results block as a direct child block of the main Query Loop block, it can be placed before or after the Post Template block.
 However, if you nest it in another block for some reason, it has to be placed before the Post Template block.

 By default, the No Results block only contains a Paragraph child block, which you can use to add your custom message.
 You can change this block to something else, or add other child blocks to build whatever layout you want to display when the main parent block’s query returns no results.